jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 In fact, Figure 2 is extremely precise, and every single statement it makes should be treated, in specification terms, as **MUST**, not as **SHOULD**.
-For example, one might reasonably reset a peer's election timer whenever you receive an `AppendEntries` or `RequestVote` RPC, as both indicate that some other peer either thinks it's the leader, or is trying to become the leader.
+For example, you might reasonably reset a peer's election timer whenever you receive an `AppendEntries` or `RequestVote` RPC, as both indicate that some other peer either thinks it's the leader, or is trying to become the leader.
 Intuitively, this means that we shouldn't